 The photo is of a watercolor I made while we were evacuated, of one of the homes that burned in our area.
 People have told me it “captures the violence,” and that it’s “apocalyptic.”
 I don’t have words to express how it felt to drive past that house, see those flames and wonder if my life would ever be the same.

 I hope you never see anything like this… but please don’t forget to pack your own “go bag” or at least gather your hard-to-replace documents into one folder.
-Mine sat for 6 years in the same spot before I found by “feel” in the dark in a power outage, the night the police knocked on the door to tell us to evacuate.
+Mine sat for 6 years in the same spot before I found by “feel” in the dark at 1 AM in a power outage, the night the police knocked on the door told us to evacuate.